Hit list of Hart’s fern facts

 Perfectly suited to indoor growing.

 They don’t need any pruning.
-Eliminate the leaves if they’ve withered.
+Eliminate dead leaves after they’ve withered away, once they’re dry.

-This small fern execrates sun and will always prefer shaded, often more damp areas.
+This small fern execrates full sun and will always prefer shaded, often more damp areas.

 Indoors, if the leaves turn black, it’s usually because the air is too dry.

-Dip the pot in a pail of water and place the plant in a cooler spot.
+Dip the pot in a pail of water and place the plant in a cooler spot, away from heat sources.